Skip to main content

 If you itemize your deductions on your New York return, the college tuition itemized deduction may offer you a greater tax benefit.
 The maximum deduction is $10,000 for each eligible student.

-Use the worksheets in these instructions to compute your college tuition itemized deduction and to determine which option (credit or deduction) is better for you.
+Use the worksheets in these instructions to calculate your college tuition itemized deduction and to determine which option (credit or deduction) is better for you.

 Nonresidents or part-year residents